McCain to return for pivotal U.S. Senate vote on healthcare

 3 Min Read

-WASHINGTON (Reuters) - Senator John McCain will return to the U.S. capitol on Tuesday to play what could be a crucial role in salvaging Republican efforts to repeal Obamacare and keep their years-long pledge to unwind the 2010 healthcare overhaul.
+WASHINGTON, July 25 (Reuters) - Senator John McCain will make a return to the U.S. capitol on Tuesday to play what could be a crucial role in keeping Republican efforts to repeal Obamacare afloat.

-McCain, who is battling brain cancer, is set to help decide whether the repeal push will move forward or perhaps be abandoned entirely.
+McCain, who is battling brain cancer at his Arizona home, is set to help decide whether the repeal push will move forward or perhaps be abandoned entirely.

-Senators will be asked whether to begin debate on the Senate floor on a healthcare overhaul to supplant the Affordable Care Act, better known as Obamacare.
+Senators will be asked whether to begin debate on the Senate floor on a healthcare overhaul that would supplant the 2010 Affordable Care Act, better known as Obamacare.

-President Donald Trump has been increasingly critical of Republican senators for being unable to pass a bill.
-He kept up the pressure on Tuesday in a series of early-morning tweets, after chastising them at a White House event on Monday.
+President Donald Trump has been increasingly critical of Republican senators and their failure to pass a bill.
+Trump held an event at the White House on Monday in which he chastised them, saying they “have not done their job in ending the Obamacare nightmare.”

-"After 7 years of talking, we will soon see whether or not Republicans are willing to step up to the plate!" he tweeted, praising McCain for coming back to Washington to cast his vote.

-The tally in the divided chamber was expected to be extremely tight, making McCain's return critical to the repeal effort.
+The vote in the divided chamber was expected to be extremely tight, making McCain's return critical to the repeal effort.

-The Arizona senator has said that he typically votes to open legislative debates such as these, but has voiced concerns about the Senate bill and said he would try to address them on the floor.
+McCain has said that he typically votes to open legislative debates such as these, but has also voiced concerns about the Senate bill and said he would try to address them on the floor.

 Some senators said it was time to either tackle the issue on the Senate floor or move on to other matters.